-Our convoy split into two groups this morning.
+Our convoy splits into two groups this morning.
 One group is travelling to Srebrenica to meet with the victims of the genocide in which more than 8000 Muslims were brutally killed and understand their needs.
 The report of this visit is presented at the end of today’s account.
-The other group including Mufti Muhammad Taqi Usmani and ourselves are continuing our tour of Sarajevo.
+The other group including Mufti Muhammad Taqi Usmani and ourselves are continuing to tour Sarajevo.

 Our next stop is the Spring of the Bosna river which is a public park, featuring the spring of the River Bosna, at the foothills of the Mount Igman on the outskirts of the city.
 It is one of the country’s top natural landmarks and is one of the most famous scenes of natural beauty in the region.
 Today, it is raining here.
 We walk in the park and drink from the sweet cold water of the Spring.
 It is very clean, such that the green plants at the bottom of the water are clearly visible.